nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Used on motor tasks, perception, PET, ... avoidance of redundant expensive computation, reduces duplication in parallel or nearly parallel pipelines

-Encourages exploration of algorithm parameter changes
+Encourages exploration of algorithm parameter changes The pipeline allows one to easily compare algorithms [expand on this]